vdbrink/vdbrink.github.io/ai/ai-user-input-needed-notification-light.md

 For this setup you need:

-* Claude Code installed on your computer.
+* Claude Code or Codex installed on your computer.
-* Codex installed on your computer, if you also want Codex notifications.
 * An MQTT broker, for example the MQTT broker used by Home Assistant.
 * `mosquitto_pub` installed on the computer where Claude Code or Codex runs.
 * Node-RED connected to the same MQTT broker.